PivaleCo/ubuntu-post-install/README.md

 Review email_ssh.php and set the first 2 variables at the top of the script.

-> ## Review this scripts that they suit your purposes before running them
+> ## Review these scripts that they suit your purposes before running them

 > ./1-rld-ubuntu-init.sh